zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 LastMod: 2025-11-11
 ---

-# Bulk Extensions for EF Core with Entity Framework Extensions
+# Entity Framework Bulk Extensions

 **Bulk Extensions** are high-performance extension methods added to **EF Core** by Entity Framework Extensions.
 They are designed to **speed up your CRUD operations** and **dramatically reduce memory usage** in your application.
 These bulk methods are both **easy to use** and **easy to customize**.